Mon-Thurs 9-5pm | Friday 9-1pm

 We offer the following probate services:

-Ancillary or supplementary administration is usually necessary when the decedent [the person who died owning the property] dies owning property within the state of Florida, and a primary or domiciliary probate has been commenced in another state.
+• Ancillary or supplementary administration is usually necessary when the decedent (the person who died owning the property) dies owning property within the state of Florida, and primary or domiciliary probate has been commenced in another state.

-It can be used only when the deceased person did not leave any real estate, and the only assets are either exempt from creditors’ claims or don’t exceed the amount of final expenses.
+It can be used only when the deceased person did not leave any real estate, and the only assets are either exempt from creditors’ claims or don’t exceed the number of final expenses.

-If the estate doesn’t qualify for a simpler method of administration, formal probate may be necessary.
+• If the estate doesn’t qualify for a simpler method of administration, formal probate may be necessary.
 These proceedings begin when the executor/personal representative nominated in the will, or another interested party, asks the circuit court to be appointed as personal representative of the estate.
-Generally, the probate proceeding takes place in the county where the deceased person was living at the time of death.
-Beneficiaries and heirs (people who would inherit in the absence of a valid will) are given notice, so they have a chance to object.
+Generally, the probate proceeding occurs in the county where the deceased person was living at the time of death.
+Beneficiaries and heirs (people who would inherit in the absence of a valid will) are given notice so they have a chance to object.

 • Petition/Order to Determine Homestead Property